tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   monte_carlo
   ```

 * The `choice` function from the `random` class of the `numpy` library has a `p` parameter that allows for setting a nonuniform probability to events.
-In this case, a player has a `70%` chance of making a shot and consequently, a `30%` chance of missing the shot.
+In this case, a player has a `70%` chance of making a shot and, consequently, a `30%` chance of missing the shot.
 Therefore, the `choice` function below reflects this.

   ```python
   # Randomly choose between `made` and `missed` with a `70%` chance to make the throw and a `30%` chance the throw is missed
   free_throw = random.choice(throw, p=probability)
   ```

-* Because the random process has nonuniform probability (`70%` chance to make a shot and `30%` chance to miss a shot) the corresponding frequency and probability distributions of made free throws show that a majority of the distribution lies within the `7, 8, 9, and 10` range, while the rest of the distribution is spread out within the `0, 1, 2, 3, 4, 5, 6` range.
+* Because the random process has nonuniform probability (`70%` chance to make a shot and `30%` chance to miss a shot) the corresponding frequency and probability distributions of made free throws show that a majority of the distribution lies within the `7, 8, 9, and 10` range.
+In contrast, the rest of the distribution is spread out within the `0, 1, 2, 3, 4, 5, 6` range.
 Unlike the bell curve of a normal distribution, this is called a skewed (in this case, left-skewed) distribution.

   ![free-throws-frequency-distribution](Images/free-throws-frequency-distribution.png)